 We are happy to report that the Court has denied the State of Florida’s motion to dismiss Pacific Legal Foundation’s lawsuit seeking to throw out the State’s ban on beer growlers.
-You can read the Court’s well-considered and thoughtful ruling at this link; the ruling sets out the nature of the case quite well and why it would be wrong to dismiss the case.
-We discuss the ruling in more detail after the jump.
+You can read the Court’s well-considered and thoughtful ruling, which sets out the nature of the case quite well and why it would be wrong to dismiss it.

 The Court’s order begins:

 Plaintiff challenges the constitutionality of a Florida statute that places certain restrictions on the sale of beer.
 Under section 563.06, Florida Statutes, the sale of two 32 ounce containers of beer is permissible.
 The sale of a 128 ounce container is also permissible.
 Id.
 The sale of a 64 ounce container of beer, however, is not only prohibited, but is also a second degree misdemeanor.
 Id.
 Plaintiff argues that the statute has no rational relationship to a governmental interest on a number of grounds, although the ground most developed in Plaintiff’s Motion is the disparity of treatment between, for example, two 32 ounce containers of beer and one 64 ounce container.